colaudiolab/AudioCIL/README.md

-# AudioCIL: AudioCIL: A Python Toolbox for Audio Class-Incremental Learning with multiple scenes
+# AudioCIL: A Python Toolbox for Audio Class-Incremental Learning with Multiple Scenes

 ---